hindu-comm/weblogs/manasataramgini/2018/07/2018-07-12_the-ghost-in-the-tattered-gattermann.md

 you.”
 Vidrum: “I thought I had seen the last of my goblins but I guess there is more in store.”
-Somakhya: “By no means, you have seen the last of them\!”
+Somakhya: “By no means, you have seen the last of them!”